Evaluation of Neuromorphic Spike Encoding of Sound Using Information Theory: Methods

 \section{Methods}

 In this section, we present in detail the stimulus generation protocol, the cochleagram extraction method, the four investigated spike encoding algorithms, and the procedure for estimating the mutual information and coding efficiency of the algorithms.
-The source code to reproduce the results is available at \texttt{\url{https://github.com/NECOTIS/S2SINFO}}\footnote{The code will be made available when the article is published.}.